Chief Deputy Daryl Wilson

-He was promoted to the rank of Chief Deputy on January 1, 2013 where he oversees the day to day operations of the Montgomery County Sheriff's Office.
+On January 1, 2019, he was appointed to the rank of Chief Deputy where he oversees the day to day operations of the Montgomery County Sheriff's Office.
+Chief Deputy Daryl Wilson is the first African American male to be appointed to the rank of Chief Deputy in Montgomery County.

 Major Matt Haines

 Major Matt Haines started his law enforcement career in 1995 as a Reserve Deputy with the Montgomery County Sheriff's Office.
 In 1996 he became a full-time Public Safety Dispatcher and part-time Patrol Officer with the City of Trotwood.
-A short time later he accepted a full-time position as a Patrol Officer with the City of Trotwood where he was assigned to the Operations Division and was a member of the Trotwood Special Response Team.
+A short time, later he accepted a full-time position as a Patrol Officer with the City of Trotwood and served as a member of the Trotwood Special Response Team.
 In 2002 Major Haines returned to the Montgomery County Sheriff's Office as a Deputy Sheriff where he was assigned to Jefferson, Harrison, and Washington Townships as a Road Patrol Deputy and Field Training Officer.
 Major Haines has been an active member of the Montgomery County Regional Hostage Negotiation Team since 2005.

 In 2005, Major Haines was promoted to the rank of Sergeant and assigned to the Jail Division.
-In 2007, Major Haines transferred to the Support Services Division as a Dispatch Center Supervisor.
+In 2007, he transferred to the Support Services Division as a Dispatch Center Supervisor.
 He was selected to be the Administrative Sergeant in the newly formed Regional Dispatch Center in 2008.
-In 2012 he was promoted to Captain and was assigned to the Support Services Division as the Commander of the Regional Dispatch Center.
+In 2012, he was promoted to Captain and was assigned as the Commander of the Regional Dispatch Center.

 Major Haines is a Montgomery County native and a graduate of Miamisburg High School.
 He earned a Bachelor's Degree in Fire and Arson Investigation and Police Administration from Eastern Kentucky University.
-He is a graduate of the Sinclair Community College Police Academy and has served as an instructor at the Greene County Career Center Police Academy.
-He is a member of the Sheriff’s Office Police Athletic and Activities League.
+He is a graduate of the Sinclair Community College Police Academy and has served as an instructor at local police academies.
+Haines is a member of the Sheriff’s Office Police Athletic and Activities League.

 Captain Chuck Crosby